-Restriction of relief for finance costs on residential lettings

-The amount of income tax relief landlords can get on residential property finance costs is being restricted to the basic rate of income tax.
-This restriction is being phased in over four years from April 2017.
-For 2019/20, 25% of the finance costs are deductible in full from the rental income.
-The remaining 75% is given as a basic rate reduction.
+Restriction of relief for finance costs on residential lettings rather than the costs being deductible in full from the rental income.
+This restriction to a basic rate reduction has been phased in over four years from April 2017.
 This reduction may be subject to further restrictions where property or other non-savings income is insufficient.